bischoffdev/property-aggregator/README.md

 value.
 If, however, "property1" __is__ specified in a property source, the default value is replaced by the actual value.

-__Note:__ If you use defaults and filters together, make sure that properties with defaults also exist in the list of filter keys!
+__Note:__ If you use defaults and filters together, properties with default values are added to the final set regardless of filters!

 ## Logging the final properties